Overwatch 2 Competitive Rank System & XIM Detection Update

 The most critical factor you control isn't just mechanical skill—it's avoiding tilt queues.
 Losses that immediately follow a previous defeat are statistically much more probable than random chance suggests.
 This is because your MMR briefly overshoots downward, leading matchmaking to place you in a comparatively weaker lobby.

-Decay, Inactivity, and Cheater Compensation
+Decay, Inactivity, and Fair Play

 Grandmaster, Champion, and Top 500 ranks are subject to decay if you become inactive for 7 or more days in a competitive role.
 You will lose approximately one division per week of inactivity until your rank drops below Grandmaster, at which point decay ceases.
+Decay does not apply to the new Emerald tier.

 Why Climbing Feels Slower for Many